mendix/CameraWidgetForPhoneGap/README.md

 ### Behaviour
 #### On save microflow
 An optional microflow that will be triggered when the object is saved.

 #### Autosave
 Optional setting to auto-save an image to the contextobject. use the on save mf to commit the object and run further actions.

+#### Picture Source
+Setting that determines where the image will come from: gallery or the camera.

 ### Image quality
 Be aware that setting this higher will be more taxing and will take longer to upload.